 Qatar in 2022 hosts the World Cup and is looking to protect its position from aggressors – particularly Saudi Arabian and increasingly the UAE who appear increasingly to be their proxy.

 Al-Mohannadi is no stranger to the geo-politics of global football.
 He was banned by FIFA from running in the election to join the FIFA Council in 2016.
 This caused outrage across the AFC who protested by ending their confederation congress in Goa after less than 30-minutes and preventing the elections of their members to FIFA president Gianni Infantino’s new FIFA Council and world order.

 Al-Mohannadi was later given a one-year ban by FIFA that was quickly rescinded as FIFA came under intense criticism for using their ethics process as a political tool.

 It is Al-Rumaithi’s turn now to enter the geo-political landscape as a headliner and questions will be asked for who he is headlining.

-Saudi Arabia had its own ambition to hold the presidency of the AFC though it is increasingly being seen as a pariah in global football circles – not just over the political blowback of the state sanctioned killing of Saudi dissident and Wall St Journal columnist Jamal Khashoggi, but also because of its un-waivering refusal to act on the piracy of the beoutQ sports channel that undermined the sports rights business in the region.
+Saudi Arabia had its own ambition to hold the presidency of the AFC though it is increasingly being seen as a pariah in global football circles – not just over the political blowback of the state sanctioned killing of Saudi dissident and Washington Post columnist Jamal Khashoggi, but also because of its un-waivering refusal to act on the piracy of the beoutQ sports channel that undermined the sports rights business in the region.

 The Saudis had originally put forward Adel Ezzat who has very little track record in football having only emerged in Saudi in 2016 as FA president before quickly standing down and pursuing wider regional ambition.
 He was later joined by former playing legend Sami Al Jaber as a potential candidate.
 Neither have made it on to the ballot list.